PEACE – Rest from conflict Peace dove pencil illustration

 The white dove is a universal symbol of peace.
-Peace is more than the absence of war.
-Lasting peace from heaven enters the heart of a person who humbles themselves before God.
-True peace is Gods gift.
-A reward for humility.
+Peace is more than an absence of war.
+Heaven’s lasting peace enters the heart of a person who humbles themselves before God.
+True peace is God’s gift – the reward for humility.

-Apparently, the first use of a symbol originated to represent romance because Greek mythology associated the small, white bird with Aphrodite, the goddess of love (known in Roman mythology as Venus).
+Apparently, the first use of a symbol originated representing romance from Greek mythology.
+The small, white bird was associated with Aphrodite, the mythical goddess of love.

-Doves appear in the symbolism of Judaism, Christianity and Paganism, and of both military and pacifist groups.
-The white dove with olive branch, stained glass window in the Denis and Saint Sebastian church in Kruft, Germany
+Doves appear in the symbolism of Judaism, Christianity, and Paganism, and of both military and pacifist groups.
+The white dove with an olive branch, stained glass window in the Denis and Saint Sebastian church in Kruft, Germany.

 North American Indians used it in their poetry.
 “A Spirit called the Manito always watches over the Indians.
-He is glad when they are brave, but if they are cowardly, he is angry”.
-He views none aggression as a timid negative opposed to bravery and will not tolerate it.
+He is glad when they are brave.
+If they are cowardly, he is angry”.
+He views none aggression as a timid negative as opposed to the bravery of individuals and will not tolerate it.

 Jesus and the Holy Spirit

-All four accounts of Jesus life refer to the baptism of Jesus by John at the Jordan River (Matthew 3:16; Mark 1:10; Luke 3:22; John 1:32).
+All four accounts of Jesus’ life refer to the baptism of Jesus by John at the Jordan River (Matthew 3:16; Mark 1:10; Luke 3:22; John 1:32).
 Luke says, “And the Holy Spirit came down in bodily a shape, like a dove on Him.”
 The Holy Spirit is a spirit, He is not visible to mankind and the dove is what God chose to identify Him on earth.
-Heaven’s favor was seen in the dove upon Jesus.
-Peace is the nature of Heavens Kingdom functioning on earth.
+Heaven acknowledged Jesus with favor as John’s testified to see the dove of heaven.
+Peace and favor are the nature of Heaven’s Kingdom functioning on earth.